Learn how to declutter fast by following these five easy steps that will help you get a clutter-free home.

 The KonMari Method recommends decluttering by category instead of room by room.
 You start with the easiest to discard and end with the most difficult.

-✦ Clothing – most of us have waaaay too many.
-(JADE: I don’t have a problem with decluttering my clothes but my son’s?
+✦ Clothing – Most of us have waaaay too many clothes.
+I don’t have a problem with decluttering my clothes but my son’s?
 I can’t seem to let them go.
 I’m getting there though.

 Let’s use clothes as an example.